innerdvations/delivery-app/README.md

       displayName: 'Delivery Truck',
       description: '',
     },
-    // By default, plugin-created content types are not visible in the Strapi admin
+    // Specify where plugin-created content types are visible in the Strapi admin
     pluginOptions: {
       'content-manager': {
         visible: true,
       },
+      'content-type-builder': {
+        visible: false,
       },
+    },
     attributes: {
+      // how a truck identifies itself, like a license plate number
       identifier: {
         type: 'string',
         required: true,
       },
+      // model of truck
       model: {
         type: 'enumeration',
         required: true,
         enum: ['Toyota Corolla', 'Toyota RAV4', 'Ford F-Series', 'Honda CR-V', 'Dacia Sandero'], },
+      // gps coordinates in the form { latitude, longitude }
       position: {
         type: 'json',
+        required: true,
       },
+      // timestamp for when a truck was last updated
       positionUpdatedAt: {
         type: 'datetime',
       },
+      // password-like key for each truck to be able to update its position
       key: {
         type: 'string',
         required: true,